 Letter of recommendation from student’s principal piano teacher

-ATTN: If you attended the Piano Academy in 2023, the directors may be willing to waive your audition recording requirement; please contact elizyao@iu.edu to inquire.
+ATTN: If you attended the Piano Academy in 2025, the directors may be willing to waive your audition recording requirement; please contact the Directors to inquire about this.
+Please note that updated recordings are required if the student is applying for merit scholarship.

 Students are encouraged to apply early.
 Applicants who need an early decision due to an invitation from another program should contact Dr. Elizabeth Yao, director at elizyao@iu.edu.
 An early acceptance from the Piano Academy is usually possible if admission is certain.